ABC TV

 05:29

-Sarah Ferguson presents Australia's premier daily current affairs program, delivering agenda-setting public affairs journalism and interviews that hold the powerful to account.
-Plus political analysis from Laura Tingle.
+Sarah Ferguson presents Australia's premier daily current affairs program, delivering agenda-setting journalism and interviews that hold the powerful to account.
+Plus analysis from 7.30's Political Editor Jacob Greber.

 en